 Post offices are usually open 9am–5pm, Monday to Friday, with some city post offices open on Saturday morning.
 Travellers can arrange to collect mail at post offices throughout Australia.

 Australia’s Country Code is 61.
 Queensland’s area code is 07 but the zero is left off when calling from outside Australia.
-Local calls from public pay phones are untimed and charged at 50 cents.
-Mobile, long distance and overseas calls are usually timed.
 Mobile phone network coverage is available across Australia; however coverage may be limited in some remote areas.

 Many of Brisbane’s public facilities are disability-friendly.
 Brisbane City Council’s Access and Inclusion program provides information about accessible features at swimming pools, parks and libraries, and other useful guidance for visitors with a disability.